pricingcoach/booking-api-doc/source/index.html.md

 ## Get all residence
 It is the service that should be used to get all information about residences and room types.
 There is no need to enter any parameters when calling this service.

+It is expected to be developed by the seller system.
+Expected data structure is exemplified.

 It was developed to be run once for the first integration.